937-382-8020

 Patient-Focused, Holistic Care Before, During & After Your Bone Graft

 At Wilmington Oral Surgery, we operate under a patient-centered theory focused on optimizing quality of care in tandem with patient comfort.
-That includes sedation options for oral surgery to be used along with anesthetics, using the latest dental surgery tech to maximize success, and working to make procedures like dental implant installation and wisdom tooth removal affordable.
+That includes sedation options for oral surgery to be used along with anesthetics, using the latest dental surgery tech to maximize success, taking a holistic approach to oral surgery, and working to make procedures like dental implant installation and wisdom tooth removal affordable.

 Dr. Puckett always prepares patients to understand exactly what their treatment plan entails, and works with you to get you the best care possible.
 Your procedure will be precise, pain-free and calm.
 And after, we’ll advise you on the best post-op steps to take for better, faster healing.